Hyoscine butylbromide: Medical uses

 Hyoscine butylbromide is effective in treating crampy abdominal pain.
+The National Health Service treats irritable bowel syndrome and period pain.

 Hyoscine butylbromide is effective in reducing the duration of the first stage of labour, and it is not associated with any obvious adverse outcomes in mother or neonate.

 It is also used during abdominal, pelvic MRI, virtual colonoscopy, and double barium contrasted studies to improve the quality of pictures.
 Hyoscine butylbromide can reduce the peristaltic movement of the intestines and mucosal foldings, thus reducing the movement artifact of the images.

 Side effects

 Since little of the medication crosses the blood-brain barrier, this drug has less effect on the brain and therefore causes a reduced occurrence of the centrally mediated effects (such as delusions, somnolence and inhibition of motor functions), which reduces the usefulness of some other anticholinergic drugs.

 Hyoscine butylbromide is still capable of affecting the chemoreceptor trigger zone, due to the lack of a well-developed blood-brain barrier in the medulla oblongata, which increases the antiemetic effect it produces via local action on the smooth muscle of the gastrointestinal tract.

 Other side effects include accommodation reflex disturbances, tachycardia, dry mouth, nausea; urinary retention, reduced blood pressure; dyshidrosis; other symptoms are dizziness, flushing and immune system disorders (anaphylactic shock, potentially fatal); anaphylactic reactions; dyspnoea; skin reactions and other hypersensitivity reactions.
 Cautions should be taken for those with untreated glaucoma, heart failure, benign prostatic hyperplasia with urinary retention as hyoscine may exacerbate these conditions.